GallagherSecurity/cc-rest-docs/training/README.md

 > &#9888; **Put a timezone specifier in all date-times!**

 ## Adding PDF values to the cardholders in events
-Card events such as ‘access granted’ use the door as the source but also have a related cardholder.
+Card events such as 'access granted' use the door as the source but also have a related cardholder.
-The event JSON includes the cardholder’s name and href, but if you want to use your own identifiers for cardholders you can also ask for a PDF to come out with the event.
+The event JSON includes the cardholder's name and href, but if you want to use your own identifiers for cardholders you can also ask for a PDF to come out with the event.
 Do that by adding
 <tt>fields=defaults,cardholder.pdf_<i>XXXX</i></tt> where <tt><i>XXXX</i></tt> is the ID of the PDF.
 Find that ID with a query to `/api/personal_data_fields`, adding `?name="your_pdf_name"` if you want Command Centre to do the searching for you.

 In order to see that PDF, your REST operator will need the appropriate privileges.
 Otherwise the event will come out without the PDF.
-‘View Cardholder’ on the cardholder might not be enough: while PDFs are visible by default, an operator can hide them, in which case your REST client’s operator group will need to override that to readable or read/write.
+'View Cardholder' on the cardholder might not be enough: while PDFs are visible by default, an operator can hide them, in which case your REST client's operator group will need to override that to readable or read/write.

 ## Writing an interactive event viewer